bcampbell/tb-notes/testing.md

     $ ./mach xpcshell-test comm/mailnews/imap/test/unit/test_converterImap.js

+Each test file (`test_blahblahblah.js`) is run individually, sandwiched between the head and tail js files.
+The head/tail files will be run for every test file.

+So, for example, every test file sees it's own unique profile directory for `do_get_profile()`.

 # mozmill tests

 Whole-app tests run by driving the compiled app remotely.

+To run the lot:

+  $ make mozmill

 To run a single test: